 - Drinking at least 8 cups of water every day

 Not bad right?
-Clean eating is actually pretty great so far and it feel like it’s not even a diet (because it’s not).
+Clean eating is actually pretty great so far and it feel like it’s not even a diet.
 It’s just feeding your body the food it really needs to feel it’s best.

 Clean Eating Resources